All terms

 A guilty plea in which the defendant maintains innocence but acknowledges the prosecution has sufficient evidence to obtain a conviction, recognized in North Carolina v.
 Alford.

-ALI Model Penal Code Test
+ALI Model Penal Code Testcriminal procedure

 An insanity standard adopted by many jurisdictions asking whether, due to mental disease, the defendant lacked substantial capacity to appreciate criminality or conform conduct to the law.